Influence of N,N,N-trimethyl-1-adamantyl ammonium (TMAda+) Structure Directing Agent on Al Pair Distributions and Features in Chabazite Zeolite: Results and Discussion

 \subsection{Al Configurations and OSDA Orientations}

 We seek to explore the relationship between Al siting, \ce{TMAda+} orientation, and system energy.
 To that end, we systematically enumerated all combinations of Al location and \ce{TMAda+} orientations possible within a 36 T-site supercell containing three unique cages, shown in \cref{aaa-aab}.
 Three Al were distributed over all possible T-sites, excluding those that contain Al-O-Al linkages that violate L{\"o}wenstein's rule \cite{loewenstein1954distribution} and are not properly described by the classical force field.
-Three \ce{TMAda+} were then introduced to these 4908 configurations either all in the same orientation (``AAA'', ) or with two \ce{TMAda+} cations oriented in one direction and the third pointing in the opposite one (``AAB''), as illustrated in \cref{aaa-aab}, resulting in 9816 separate initial configurations that span all possibilities within the 36 T-site supercell.
+By enumerating all possibilities of Al residing on different T-site locations, we make sure that all possible Al configurations are adequately sampled, which brings us 4908 different Al combinations.
+Three \ce{TMAda+} were then introduced to these 4908 configurations either all in the same orientation (``AAA'') or with two \ce{TMAda+} cations oriented in one direction and the third pointing in the opposite one (``AAB''), as illustrated in \cref{aaa-aab}, resulting in 9816 separate initial configurations that span all possibilities within the 36 T-site supercell.
+Since the CHA zeolite is a high symmetry framework and the 36 T-site framework is symmetric from three directions, by only considering ``AAA'' and ``AAB'' we can still ensure that all different Al with \ce{TMAda+} configurations have been investigated.
+All ``AAA'' and ``AAB'' structures have been provided in SI in the ``xyz'' format.

 Molecular dynamics simulations were performed at \SI{433}{K} on each of these 9816 configurations.
 Consistent with prior work \cite{li2019influence}, \ce{TMAda+} maintain their orientation throughout the simulation.
 Potential energy fluctuations, which were calculated from three block averages, during the MD simulations are less than \SI{5}{kJ/mol_{d6r}} after initial equilibrations of \SI{500}{ps}.
 The average potential energy $\langle U \rangle_i$ of each configuration $i$ was computed every \SI{1000}{timesteps} and the relative energy of each configuration $\Delta U_i$ was computed as